What is the role of XICA consultants in supporting data-driven decision-making?

 ── What was the deciding factor?

-I was interested in what would emerge if I looked at marketing and branding from a completely different perspective.
+I was interested in what would emerge if I looked at marketing and branding from a different perspective.

 ## Aiming to update to a "winning organization"